webpolis/wingman.nvim/README.md

 To get started with Wingman, simply install the plugin using your favorite package manager.
 Once installed, you can begin leveraging the power of LLMs in your coding routine.

-To get started with Wingman, simply install the plugin using your favorite package manager.
-Once installed, you can begin leveraging the power of LLMs in your coding routine.

 ### Installation with LazyVim

 1. Add the following to `~/.config/nvim/lua/plugins/wingman.lua` configuration: